appium/appium-xcuitest-driver/docs/run-preinstalled-wda.md

 ### Set `appium:prebuiltWDAPath`

-If `appium:prebuiltWDAPath` is provided with properly signed `WebDriverAgentRunner-Runner.app` test bundle (please check [Real Device Configuration tutorial](real-device-config.md)), XCUITest driver will install the application and launch it every test session.
+If `appium:prebuiltWDAPath` is provided with a properly signed `WebDriverAgentRunner-Runner.app` test bundle (please check [Real Device Configuration tutorial](real-device-config.md)), XCUITest driver will install the application and launch it every test session.
 Test bundles cannot be versioned using `CFBundleVersion` as vanilla applications do.
 That is why it is necessary to (re)install them for every test session.

 Usually you can find the actual WebDriverAgentRunner application bundle at the below location if you use Xcode to build it.